MQTT

 mosquitto_sub -h 10.0.0.100 -p 1883 -v -t '#'

-The result will be a continous stream of MQTT messages.
+The result will be a continuous stream of MQTT messages.
 To exit, press ctrl-c.

 Running log of SolarAssistant MQTT messages